staruml/staruml-cpp/README.md

 ------------------------

 1. Click the menu (`Tools > C++ > Reverse Code...`)
-2. Select a folder containing C# source files to be converted to UML model elements.
+2. Select a folder containing C++ source files to be converted to UML model elements.
 3. `CppReverse` model will be created in the Project.

 Belows are the rules to convert from C++ source code to UML model elements.